Mellanox/libvma/README.txt

 Disable with 0
 Default value is 10

-VMA_SELECT_POLL_YIELD
-When an application is running with multiple threads, on a limited number of cores, there is a need for each thread polling inside the VMA (select, poll & epoll) to yield the CPU to other polling thread so not to starve them from processing incoming packets.
-Default value is 0 (Disable)

 VMA_SELECT_SKIP_OS
 Similar to VMA_RX_SKIP_OS, but in select(), poll() or epoll_wait() this will force the VMA to check the non offloaded fd even though an offloaded socket has ready packets found while polling.
 Default value is 4

-VMA_SELECT_CQ_IRQ
-When disbaled no IB interrupts will be used during select(), poll() or epoll_wait() socket calls.
-This mode of work is not recommended.
-It can be used by applications that use select(), poll() or epoll_wait() as polling.
-Default value is 1 (Enabled)

 VMA_PROGRESS_ENGINE_INTERVAL
 VMA Internal thread safe check that the CQ is drained at least onse